Rybeau-University/COSC428Project/README.md

 ### analysis.sh
 This file is a bash script to make setting up and running the program simpler.
-Upon running `bash analysis.sh` the script will pull the needed repositories and move the demo.py, predictor.py, analysis.sh and video files within the /demo/ directory in the detectron2 repository replacing the files within.
+Upon running `bash analysis.sh` the script will pull the needed repositories and move the demo.py, predictor.py, analysis.sh and video files into the /demo/ directory in the detectron2 repository replacing the files within.
 It will then run the analysis program and perform clean up of the detectron2 repository upon completion.

 ## Things to Note
 * Both the videos need to be at the same frame rate.
-Preferably 60 fps or it will be unlikely that many swing events have been captured due to the speed of the swing.
+Preferably 60 fps, or it will be unlikely that many swing events have been captured due to the speed of the swing.

-* The two videos need to be synced.
+* The two videos need to be synchronised.
 In many cases only the start of the swing needs to be matched across the two videos.
 However, it may be that another key event will need to be synced.
   Testing has shown that syncing the start and impact events of the swing results in the swings being synchronised throughout the analysis.